steve4744/ParkourTopTen/README.md

 ## Installation
 * Download ParkourTopTen.jar
 * Copy to your 'plugins' folder
-* Restart your server - this will create the default (initially empty) config.yml
+* Restart your server - this will create the default config.yml file

 ## Notes
 1. You may occasionally get a skull in place of a player head.
 In this case, run "/ptt remove" and "/ptt create (course)" again.
 This will usually fix it.